jackpocket/android-scratchoff/readme.md

 ```
     ScratchoffController controller = new ScratchoffController(context)
             .setThresholdPercent(0.40d)
+            .setTouchRadiusDip(context, 30)
             .setFadeOnClear(true)
             .setClearOnThresholdReached(true)
             .setCompletionCallback(() -> {  })
             .attach(findViewById(R.id.scratch_view), findViewById(R.id.scratch_view_behind));
 ```

-In this example, you only **need** the constructor and the **attach(View, View)** method to enable scratching.
+In this example, you only *need* the constructor and the **attach(View, View)** method to enable scratching.
 The default values for all the other methods are configurable by overriding the appropriate resources.

 Since the foreground View in our example is a **ScratchableLinearLayout** (which implements **ScratchableLayout**), the ScratchoffController will automatically attach itself to the View and drawing will work correctly (the same goes for the **ScratchableRelativeLayout**).